Undercurrents (magazine)

 In the 1970s, Clifford Harper provided illustrations.
 For much of that period it appeared every two months and the circulation peaked at 7,000 in the late 1970s.
 It became the ‘house journal of the alternative technology movement’.
-The magazine has been republished on the World Wide Web using Issuu and, in part only, on Scribd.
+Phone phreaking was among the many technological topics covered in the journal.The magazine has been republished on the World Wide Web using Issuu and, in part only, on Scribd.